semgrep/semgrep-docs/docs/deployment/connect-scm.md

 This section is applicable to users with subscriptions to any **GitLab self-managed plan**.

-Connect Semgrep and GitLab Self-Managed by creating a PAT and setting it in Semgrep AppSec Platform:
+Connect Semgrep and GitLab Self-Managed accounts by creating a PAT and providing it to Semgrep using Semgrep AppSec Platform:

 1. Create a PAT by following the steps outlined in this [guide to creating a PAT](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html).
 Ensure that the PAT is created with the required `api` scope.
 1. Sign in to [Semgrep AppSec Platform](https://semgrep.dev/login).